achte-2022/NATO-Alphabet/README.md

 ## Description

 Generate the NATO Phonetic Code for a given word.
+The word must not contain a number.

 ### Requirements:
 [Python](https://www.python.org/)